 In addition, while Medicare will cover an unlimited number of visits as infrequently as every two months, if you or your loved one needs daily care, Medicare will only cover it if there is a predictable end in sight.
 If the patient’s condition is chronic and long-lasting, and if care is needed on an ongoing, indefinite basis, it may not be covered.

-Non medical in home care does not involve medical care; it is usually provided by professional caregivers without a medical license, although it can also be provided by family members.
+Non medical in home care (aka homemaker services) does not involve medical care; it is usually provided by professional caregivers without a medical license, although it can also be provided by family members.
 This type of care IS NOT covered by Medicare.

 Some agencies and professionals offer both types of services, and there may be some instances where a single person might provide both medical care in the home and assistance with daily activities.
 However, Medicare does not cover non-medical in-home care, even when it is provided by the same agency or the same individual who provides the home health care.